renatrazumov/Dynamic/doc/stormnode_conf.md

 Dynode config
 =======================

-Dynamic Core allows controlling multiple remote dynodes from a single wallet.
+Dynamic allows controlling multiple remote dynodes from a single wallet.
 The wallet needs to have a valid collateral output of 1000 coins for each dynode and uses a configuration file named `dynode.conf` which can be found in the following data directory (depending on your operating system):
  * Windows: %APPDATA%\Dynamic\
  * Mac OS: ~/Library/Application Support/Dynamic/
  * Unix/Linux: ~/.dynamic/